Post-Newtonian Spherically Symmetrical Accretion: Abstract

 \section{Abstract}

 The objetive of this work is to investigate the influence of the corrections to the spherical symmetrical accretion of an infinity gas cloud characterized by a polytropic equation into a massive object due to the post-Newtonian approximation.
-Starting with the steady state post-Newtonian hydrodynamic equations for the mass, mass-energy and momentum densities the post-Newtonian Bernoulli equation is derived.
+Starting with the steady state post-Newtonian hydrodynamic equations for the mass, mass-energy and momentum densities, the post-Newtonian Bernoulli equation is derived.
 The post-Newtonian corrections to the critical values of the flow velocity, sound velocity and radial distance are obtained from the system of hydrodynamics equations in spherical coordinates.
-From the system of differential equations for mass density, flow velocity and post-Newtonian potential the critical point was identified.
-The critical point in the post-Newtonian approximation accretion does not correspond to the transonic point like in Newtonian theory.
-An equation for the Mach number was obtained as a function of a dimensionless radial coordinate.
 It was considered that the ratio of the sound velocity far the massive body and the speed of light was of order $a_\infty/c=10^{-2}$.
-The analysis of the solution led to following results: the Mach number for the Newtonian and post-Newtonian accretion have practically the same values for radial distances of order of the critical radial distance; by decreasing the radial distance the Mach number for the Newtonian accretion is bigger than the one for the post-Newtonian accretion; the Mach number increases by decreasing the ratio of the specific heats; the difference between the Newtonian and post-Newtonian Mach numbers when the ratio $a_\infty/c\ll10^{-2}$ is insignificant.
-The effect of the correction terms in post-Newtonian Bernoulli equation is more perceptive for the lowest values of the radial distance, and the solutions for $a_\infty/c>10^{-2}$ does not lead to a continuous inflow and outflow velocity at the critical point.
+The analysis of the solution led to following results: the Mach number for the Newtonian and post-Newtonian accretion have practically the same values for radial distances of order of the critical radial distance; by decreasing the radial distance the Mach number for the Newtonian accretion is bigger than the one for the post-Newtonian accretion; the difference between the Newtonian and post-Newtonian Mach numbers when the ratio $a_\infty/c\ll10^{-2}$ is insignificant; the effect of the correction terms in post-Newtonian Bernoulli equation is more perceptive for the lowest values of the radial distance; the solutions for $a_\infty/c>10^{-2}$ does not lead to a continuous inflow and outflow velocity at the critical point; the comparison of the solutions with those that follow from a relativistic Bernoulli equation shows that the dependence of the Mach number with the radial distance of the former is bigger than the Newtonian and post-Newtonian Mach numbers.

 \keywords{Spherically symmetrical accretion; post-Newtonian approximation; post-Newtonian Bernoulli equation.}